ftrackhq/ftrack-connect/doc/using/signing_in_and_out.rst

 Signing Out
 ===========

-If you need to sign out explicitly then you can do this from the service context menu.
-Just :kbd:`right click` on the icon and select :guilabel:`Log Out & Quit` from the menu.
+If you need to sign out explicitly then you can do this from the  :term:`service context menu` by selecting :guilabel:`Log Out & Quit`.

 .. image:: /image/service_menu.png